AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

 {\bf DIMNet} is a disjoint mapping network~\cite{wen2018disjoint}, it learns to map the speech and face into a shared embedding space, where embeddings of the same person are close and otherwise far apart.
-It has been proved effective in both speaker verification and cross-modal verification~\cite{sari2021multi};
+It is effective both in the uni-modal and cross-modal verification~\cite{sari2021multi};

-{\bf GMU} is a recent SOTA audio-visual speaker verification model~\cite{qian2021audio}, which learns to fuse the audio and visual embeddings using gated multimodal unit.
+{\bf GMU} is the SOTA audio-visual person verification model~\cite{qian2021audio}, which learns to fuse audio and visual embeddings using a gated multimodal unit.